sopra-fs22-group-19/Debatable_Client/README.md

 ```
 Now you can open http://localhost:3000 to view it in the browser.

 You can deploy app in production by creating an app on Heroku and deploying this repo using Heroku.
+Or else once can deploy on heroku using automatic deployment once code is pushed to master branch.

 Current deployed version of the app is https://sopra-fs22-group19-client.herokuapp.com
 ## Illustrations